lbugnion/ms-glossary/topics/app-service.md

 ## Transcript

-Hello and welcome to [Microsoft Azure Words of the Day](/), the show that teaches you the Azure vocabulary!
+Hello and welcome to [Microsoft Azure Words of the Day](/), this is the show that teaches you the Azure vocabulary!

 Today's words are: App Service

-An App Service is a web server running as a service on Azure.
-So you can run web based applications, that means HTTP based applications such as a mobile backend, a website, a web API etc. The really cool thing is that you can choose Windows or Linux as your operating system, so you have a choice.
-And you can deploy your code, either in a Docker container, or directly from a Github repository, other repositories or from a continuous deployment solution.
+An App Service is a web server running as a service in Microsoft Azure.
+So you can run HTTP based applications, for example a mobile backend, a web API, a website etc. The really cool thing is that you can choose between Windows and Linux as your operating system, so you have a choice.
+And you can deploy your code, either in a Docker-based container, or directly from Github, from other repositories or from a continuous deployment solution.

-Around App Services, you can also configure a lot of features for example different deployment solutions,  Authorization and Authentication, Identity, Backups, Custom domains, TLS and SSL to enable HTTPS, you can also automatically scale up and down for example to respond to a lot of demand very fast.
+Around App Services, you can also configure a lot of features for example different deployment solutions,  Authorization and Authentication, Identity, Backups, Custom domains, TLS and SSL to enable HTTPS, you can also automatically scale up and scale down for example to respond to a lot of demand very fast.

 Let's check the application, now this here is an ASP.NET Core application running a React.JS front end, but App Services also support classic .NET, Java, Node.js, Ruby, Python, PHP, so you have a choice for your framework.